Emotiv/cortex-example/Android/CortexV2Example/README.md

 Not available yet.

 ## Try EMOTIV App
-- Open EMOTIV App, make sure you accept all permission request pop ups.
+- Open EMOTIV App, accept all permission requests.
+Make sure Bluetooth service & Location service are turned on, EMOTIV App needs these services to work with headsets.
 - Log in using your Emotiv account.
 You are on the page of "Available Devices".
 - Turn on your Emotiv headset, wait for the headset to show up.
 	- *Note: If you don't see the headset after 30s, you can try to turn it off then on again.*
 - After the headset is shown up on the list, click to connect.
+	- After the headset is connected on EMOTIV App, you can access to this headset from your app using [queryHeadsets](https://emotiv.gitbook.io/cortex-api/headset/queryheadsets) API.
+	- We support only one connected headset.
+You cannot connect more than one headset at the same time.
 - You can navigate to other pages using the top left menu icon.
 - If you see anything inconvenience, you can find `Send Feedback` in the menu.

 ## Try Cortex V2 Example
 - Cortex V2 Example demonstrates how to work with Cortex API.
 To get started, you may want to look at the API documentation: https://emotiv.gitbook.io/cortex-api/.
 	- *Note: API documentation is only for desktop version but should be almost the same on mobile.
 Exceptions will be noted below.*
-- Open project under Android/CortexV2Example by Android Studio.
+- Open project under `Android/CortexV2Example` by Android Studio.
 You can see CortexV2Example is a set of modules, each module contains example code for a specific feature:

 Module| Related Cortex APIs
 ----------------|----------------